PoriaKH/csp-graph-colouring-visualizer/README.md

 ### Usage
-After opening the the [visualizer](https://poriakh.github.io/csp-graph-colouring-visualizer/). you'll be able to create your own graph.
+After opening the the [visualizer](https://poriakh.github.io/csp-graph-colouring-visualizer/) you'll be able to create your own graph.<br/>
-Use `Add Node` to add another node to your graph.(you can also double click on the screen to create another node).
+Use `Add Node` to add another node to your graph.(you can also double click on the screen to create another node).<br/>
-`Add Edge` to add another edge to your graph.
+`Add Edge` to add another edge to your graph.<br/>

-after creating your graph click on `Solve` to see the magic. hope you enjoy :)
+after creating your graph click on `Solve` to see the magic. hope you enjoy :)<br/>

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).